Literature

 TV series about King Arthur and Merlin.
 Available on BBC iPlayer.

-Watched with a friend.
-It's a nice relaxing watch.
-But I have strong opinions on how they fucked over my girl Morgana!
 Morgana did nothing wrong - Merlin and his old teacher decided to gaslight her about her magic powers, and her fear of being the lone magic-user in the castle led logically to her actions.
+She never went evil evil, just a little bit evil, she could have been saved!

 Gone Girl